Optics

 Profunctor optics: first-class field accessors and pattern matchers.

 Optics let you focus on parts of a data structure -- reading, writing, and transforming nested fields or enum variants -- without breaking encapsulation.
-Karpal provides two concrete optic types: Lens for product types (structs) and Prism for sum types (enums).
-Both connect to the profunctor hierarchy, enabling generic transformations through Strong and Choice respectively.
+Karpal provides a full hierarchy of optic types, each constrained by a different profunctor class:

 All optic types live in the karpal-optics crate and implement the Optic marker trait.